vakalayamini/Form-Filling-Project/README.md

 ### Workflow

 1. **Signup**: After the user submits their signup details, the system checks if the provided email is already present in the database.

-   -If the email already exists, the user is redirected to the login page.
+   - If the email already exists, the user is redirected to the login page.
    - If it’s a new email, the user can proceed to the login page.

-2. **Login**: When the user tries to log in:
+3. **Login**: When the user tries to log in:
    - If the credentials are incorrect, the user is redirected back to the login page to try again.
    - If the credentials are correct, the student registration form opens for the user to fill out.

-3. **Student Registration Form**:
+4. **Student Registration Form**:
    - After filling out the student registration form, the system checks if all details are valid.
    - If the form is valid, the user is redirected to the home page.
    - If the form is invalid or incomplete, the user is redirected back to the form page to correct the errors.